la-haute-societe/craft-tarteaucitron/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0 or later.
+This plugin requires Craft CMS 3.3.0 or later (may work with previous Craft 3 versions but this hasn't been tested).

 ## Installation